Skip to main content

 This is useful for agents that handle sensitive data or are still in development.

-Workspace admins can mark an individual agent as Admin-only from its Settings > User access tab.
-The agent — its chats, instructions, capabilities, and configuration — becomes visible only to workspace admins, regardless of any default or user-specific access rules above.
-Use this for agents that work with workspace-internal data (billing, analytics, member lists) that the rest of your team shouldn’t see.
-Some capabilities are also gated to admin-only agents for the same reason.
+When a restriction is active, the agent — its chats, instructions, capabilities, and configuration — is hidden from anyone outside the chosen admin tier, regardless of any default or user-specific access rules above.
+Use the tighter tiers for agents that work with internal data — billing, analytics, member lists, audit logs — that the rest of the workspace or team shouldn’t see.
+Some capabilities (for example workspace and team analytics) are also gated behind the matching admin tier for the same reason.

-Admin-only narrows the portal only.
+Admin restrictions narrow the portal only.
 External entry points an admin has enabled — embeddable widget, HTTP API, MCP, webhooks, public clone link — keep working under their own authentication.
-Agent-to-agent communication is also unaffected, so other agents can still reach the admin-only agent if they’re configured to.
+Agent-to-agent communication is also unaffected, so other agents can still reach the agent if they’re configured to.

 Teams